Auto Insurance Coverage for Personal Cars and Trucks

 Auto insurance carriers may use a combination of rating factors to determine a policy price and discounts, including but not limited to:

 - No Car Accidents or Claims Past 3-5 Years

 - No Lapse in Insurance Coverage

-- Credit Score - get a free Annual Credit Report to verify your the impact of your score on your car insurance rate
+- Credit History - get a free Annual Credit Report to check how your report may impact your car insurance rate

 - Driver Education and Safety Courses